liborsvoboda/WooCommerce-Addon-Plugin/README.md

   - invoicing system with OBJ+NAB+MULTI BRANCHES, WAREHOUSE, CHECKOUT - 14 DAYS
   - implementation of a touch terminal in production for work reports - 4 DAYS
   - A system for hotels including room agency, invoicing and orders is currently being created - 1 MONTH
+  - Free updates, 1 development for all clients via shared project agendas in code

   Unlimited users, unlimited printing, unlimited options, tutorials, tips, tricks, advice, Prepared for all types of systems and terminals for MS WINDOWS